iulian-stoicescu/veridion/README.md

 ### How it works (in my case, on a Windows machine):

-*Disclaimer: Kubernetes and Elasticsearch are completely new technologies to me, therefore some details that I present here might be obvious and unnecessary*
+*Disclaimer: Kubernetes and Kafka are completely new technologies to me, therefore some details that I present here might be obvious and unnecessary*

 Prerequisites: Installed Docker Desktop application and enabled Kubernetes